 I find this idea extraordinarily tantalising, as it could assist leaders with the right mindset, accelerate their move towards a flat leadership structure, which has loads of implications around collective efficacy, collaborative cultures, lead learners and innovative practice.

 Unfortunately, there will be some people reading, who might be intimidated by this suggestion.
-The thought of being the weakest link could be enough to force some leaders with a closed or fixed mindset to tighten their grip around underlings, ensuring compliance to a ‘top down’ leadership style.
+The thought of being the weakest link could be enough to force some leaders with a closed or fixed mindset to tighten their grip around underlings, ensuring compliance with a ‘top-down’ leadership style.
 This is where many leaders need to consider moving more towards Dweck’s ‘growth mindset’.
 For as long as leaders hold on to the belief that they must control and lead from the top, they will never truly experience the ecstasy of authentically distributed leadership, requiring them to ‘lead with’ their people and even ‘lead from behind’.

 The fixed mindset associated with ‘leading from the top’ is all too prevalent in a complex educational world.
-Many leaders have worked hard (in their eyes) to ‘make it to the top’, and once there, it is more predictable and easier to control when operating in a ‘top down’ or ‘vertical’ leadership structure.
+Many leaders have worked hard (in their eyes) to ‘make it to the top’, and once there, it is more predictable and easier to control when operating in a ‘top-down’ or ‘vertical’ leadership structure.
 In a hierarchy, the chain of command is clear for all to see.
 When a leader fails in this structure it is because they lack the capacity to control – low compliance mechanisms, sloppy management, and so on.
 This predictability drives the compliance mindset.
-Unfortunately, it can also act as a driver against ‘ground up’ innovation and creativity, and one of the reasons why we can only be a system of ‘really good schools’ in Australia, instead of a ‘world changing system’.
+Unfortunately, it can also act as a driver against ‘ground up’ innovation and creativity, and one of the reasons why we can only be a system of ‘really good schools’ in Australia, instead of a ‘world-changing system’.

 We tapped into this thinking when designing two prototypes, which we believe can help us move closer to ‘next practice’ employment processes, and increase our collective capacity as learners and leaders.
 We realise all prototypes require ongoing refinement, so please feel free to send us your thoughts.